Get started

 OAuth authentication

-The OAuth authentication workflow is a series of exchanges between your third-party app and Akamai cloud computing services.
+The OAuth authentication workflow is a series of exchanges between your third-party app and Akamai cloud services.
 The user is authenticated before an application can start making API calls on the user's behalf.

 📘